Stephen Grossberg: Research

 Building on his 1964 Rockefeller PhD thesis, in the 1960s and 1970s, Grossberg generalized the Additive and Shunting models to a class of dynamical systems that included these models as well as non-neural biological models, and proved content addressable memory theorems for this more general class of models.
 As part of this analysis, he introduced a Liapunov functional method to help classify the limiting and oscillatory dynamics of competitive systems by keeping track of which population is winning through time.
 This Liapunov method led him and Michael Cohen to discover in 1981 and publish in 1982 and 1983 a Liapunov function that they used to prove that global limits exist in a class of dynamical systems with symmetric interaction coefficients that includes the Additive and Shunting models.
 This model is often called the Cohen-Grossberg model and Liapunov function.
 John Hopfield published the special case of the Cohen-Grossberg Liapunov function for the Additive model in 1984.
 In 1987, Bart Kosko adapted the Cohen-Grossberg model and Liapunov function, which proved global convergence of STM, to define an Adaptive Bidirectional Associative Memory that combines STM and LTM and which also globally converges to a limit.

 Grossberg has introduced, and developed with his colleagues, fundamental concepts, mechanisms, models, and architectures across a wide spectrum of topics about brain and behavior.
 He has collaborated with over 100 PhD students and postdoctoral fellows.

 These models have provided unified and principled explanations of psychological and neurobiological data about processes including auditory and visual perception, attention, consciousness, cognition, cognitive-emotional interactions, and action in both typical, or normal, individuals and clinical patients.
 This work models how particular brain breakdowns or lesions cause behavioral symptoms of mental disorders such as Alzheimer's disease, autism, amnesia, PTSD, ADHD, visual and auditory agnosia and neglect, and slow-wave sleep.

 The models have also been applied in many large-scale applications to engineering, technology, and AI.
 Taken together, they provide a blueprint for designing autonomous adaptive intelligent algorithms, agents, and mobile robots.

-These results have been combined in a self-contained and non-technical exposition in a conversational style in Grossberg's 2021 Magnum Opus called Conscious Mind, Resonant Brain: How Each Brain Makes a Mind.
+These results have been combined in a self-contained and non-technical exposition in a conversational style in Grossberg's 2021 publication Conscious Mind, Resonant Brain: How Each Brain Makes a Mind.

 This book won the 2022 PROSE book award in Neuroscience of the Association of American Publishers.

 Models that Grossberg introduced and helped to develop include: